groupme/pace/README.md

 ## Throttling

 It's very easy to overwhelm a remote service with pace.
-You can specify the maximum number of jobs to consumer per second.
+You can specify the maximum number of jobs to consume per second.

     Pace::Worker.new("queue", :jobs_per_second => 100)